 To get academic credit for the work you do on exchange, you take courses at your host institution and then get these courses transferred into U of T credits.
 These are called exchange transfer credits.
 Your courses may be transferred as exact course equivalents or as generic courses, but your marks will not appear on your U of T transcript.

 The process for getting transfer credit depends on your faculty or program.
-Typically you will need to get your courses pre-approved.
+We strongly recommend that you get your courses pre-approved.
 To learn how to get pre-approval, most students are required to attend a transfer credit information session.
 You may also need to finalize your credits when you return from exchange.

 Ultimately it is your responsibility to ensure that the courses and/or research that you plan to do while abroad will be applicable to your subject POSt and degree requirements here at U of T. Each faculty has its own regulations regarding the pre-approval of courses and it is important to follow these regulations to receive full credit for the courses you take while abroad.